 Where: City of Falls Church and Fairfax County, Virginia border lines

-Hot tip: Plan to visit the park when you can or watch the Tinner Hill Remembered video that was broadcast on Martin Luther King, Jr. Day in January 2021.
+Hot tip: Plan to visit the park when you can or watch the Tinner Hill Remembered video that was broadcast on a previous Martin Luther King, Jr. Day.

 Frederick Douglass Historical Site

 Cedar Hill is open to the public to walk the grounds and the historic house is open only at scheduled times for guided tours.
-Rangers guide tours on Tuesdays, Wednesdays, and Saturdays - hours vary by season.
+Park Rangers guide tours are offered from Tuesday through Saturday - hours vary by season.
 Every visit should begin at the visitor center.
 Talk to a ranger or volunteer at the information desk to get brochures, pick up tickets for a guided tour of the historic house, and find out what's happening in the park.

 Where: Anacostia, Washington, DC